sjoerd-verhagen/hellofresh-seasonality-spain/index.md

 **ADD GRAPH** "What % of recipes are seasonal in each month"

-We see that winter has the lowest percentage of seasonal ingredients, with spring and summer only slightly higher.
-Autumn stands out with 89.51% of recipes in season.
-Looking at individual months, March is the lowest at 62.92%, followed by January, February, and April, all hovering between 69% and 70%.
+Winter has the lowest share of seasonal ingredients in recipes, with spring and summer only slightly higher.
+Autumn stands out, with 89.51% of recipe ingredients in season.
+On the monthly level, March is the lowest at 62.92%, followed by January, February, and April, all between 69% and 70%.
 A similar dip appears in summer, with July and August both around 71%.

-If we compare this to how many produce is actually in season, see graph, we can compare months where a lot of produce in season with months where a lot of produce is not fresh.
-We see something interesting happening here, namely, in **winter**, where there is the lowest average freshness (70%) of produce, there are on average more produce in season than is reflected in the recipes.
-Showing potential in bettering that potential.
+When we compare this to the actual availability of fresh produce (see graph), we can spot months where many items are in season but are not reflected in the recipes.
+This is most striking in winter, where average recipe freshness is about 70%, yet the number of produce items in season is higher.
+This gap suggests clear potential to use more seasonal ingredients during that period.

 </details>
 <details>